matthewfcarlson/matthewfcarlson.github.io/content/musings/plugin-hybrid-future/index.md

 ---
 title: "Plugin Hybrid Future"
 date: 2022-02-23T09:08:56-06:00
-draft: true
+draft: false
 cover:
     image: "cover.jpg"
 tags:
-  - draft
+  - infrastructure
-  - musing
+  - EVs
 ---

 You might have heard the future of cars are electric.